kusor/triton-kbmapi/docs/index.md

 }
 ```

-The pivtoken object itself will be represented using JSON similar to:
+The PIV token object itself will be represented using JSON similar to:

 ```
 {